 5.1 Use Case 1 - Network triggered reporting

 For this use case, the MTC device is triggered to send a report to the network entity, e.g. metering devices (sensors) that are monitored and controlled by entities outside or inside the operator’s network wherein a device normally only sends a report when triggered to do so by the network.
 Such use case requires MTC device that can be reached (triggered) as a result of network paging.
-After sending a report a device will remain reachable at least during a time interval determined by the Ready timer (i.e. during the first part of this interval it continuously monitors AGCH/PCH blocks. and it then monitors its nominal paging block according to legacy DRX operation for the remainder of this interval).
+After sending a report a device will remain reachable at least during a time interval determined by the Ready timer (i.e. during the first part of this interval when non-DRX timer is running it continuously monitors AGCH/PCH blocks.
+After the non-DRX timer expires it then monitors its nominal paging block according to legacy DRX operation for the remainder of this interval).
 After expiration of the Ready timer, reachability will be supported based on monitoring the nominal PCH block within the context of a power savings state.

-Depending on the actual frequency of triggers sent by the network this class of device would benefit from being allowed to go into a power saving state between each triggered report - the longer the device remains in the power saving state the larger the power savings.
+MTC devices that support this use case will be reachable based on either eDRX or PSM depending on the desired periodicity of reachability along with the expected rate of device triggering.
+In addition, these devices will go into a power saving state between each triggered report where the longer the device remains in the power saving state the larger the power savings.

 Changes to section 7.2

+7.2 Extended DRX

+7.2.1 General

+In order to support device reachability on the order of 30 minutes or less while maintaining battery life times of more than 10 years it is proposed to introduce extended DRX, or long paging cycles, as a candidate solution.

+7.2.2 Supporting Extended DRX

+Support for uPoD Use Case 1 (Network Triggered Reporting) requires that MTC devices support reachability based on either eDRX or PSM depending on the desired periodicity of reachability along with the expected rate of device triggering as indicated by Figure 7.2-1 where the battery life time is compared for extended DRX and Power Saving Mode (PSM) as a function of downlink reachability and periodic reporting interval.
+In the figure it can be seen that there is a lower reachability periodicity limit for Power Saving Mode below which a battery life time of 10 years can’t be achieved.
+The lower limit is around 33 minutes.
+At the same time it can be seen that with a periodic reporting interval of 1 hour (green dashed lines) a battery life time more than 10 years can be maintained down to a reachability of about 1 minute and 40 sec for eDRX.